fustudios/fustudios-docs/beans.md

 ### Bean Multipliers

-The $FU share is calculated based on the share of the total beans each player earned after different multipliers are applied.
-It is important to note that the multipliers are applied at the end of each match, this means that multipliers are constantly changing during the Epoch and are affecting your earned beans in real time.
+A player's **$FU share** is calculated based on the total beans each player earned after different multipliers are applied.
+It is important to note that the multipliers are applied at the end of each match, this means that multipliers are constantly changing during the Epoch and are affecting your shares in real time.

 #### Rank Multiplier